+- Notes to Tables

+- Authority citations

+- Notes

 Put a space between the section symbol (§) and the section number.
-Sometimes the DDH does not show § Symbol these spaces.
+Sometimes the DDH does not show

+- Formulas these spaces.
 To create a non-breaking space, hold down the Control and Shift keys and hit the space bar.

+§ Symbol

 Use the § symbol only for CFR citations.
-A § is for a single section and § § is for multiple sections.
+A "§" is for a single section and a "§§" is for multiple sections.
 However, do not use a § symbol to begin a sentence; instead, spell out the word "Section".
 Do not use the § symbol or the word "section" in a full citation, for example 36 CFR 1200.1.
 Do not use the § in any regulatory table of contents.
 (See Table 2-11.)

-Note: While § § is for multiple sections, use only one § symbol when citing multiple paragraphs within a single section twist.
-Also use only a single section twist when citing sections with "or" instead of "and".
+Note: While "§§" is for multiple sections, use only "§" when citing multiple paragraphs within a single section.
+Also use only a single § symbol when citing sections with an "or" option or requirement.